-An additional senior teacher post, to be offset by a post in the rank of CM or APSM as appropriate, is provided to each school that operates six or more classes to provide curriculum leadership in the teaching of English to improve co-ordination, planning and methodology.
+An additional senior teacher post, to be offset by a post in the rank of APSM, is provided to each school that operates six or more classes to provide curriculum leadership in the teaching of English to improve co-ordination, planning and methodology.
 In an aided bi-sessional primary school with a total of 25 classes or more for both sessions, each session is considered as a separate school.
-The conditions for promotion/appointment to the additional post are at Section 5.
+The conditions for promotion/appointment to the additional post are at Section 5. (updated on 1 September 2019)